Yalta Conference: Conference

 Poland was the first item on the Soviet agenda.
 Stalin stated, "For the Soviet government, the question of Poland was one of honor" and security because Poland had served as a historical corridor for forces attempting to invade Russia.
 In addition, Stalin stated regarding history that "because the Russians had greatly sinned against Poland", "the Soviet government was trying to atone for those sins".
 Stalin concluded that "Poland must be strong" and that "the Soviet Union is interested in the creation of a mighty, free and independent Poland".
-Accordingly, Stalin stipulated that Polish government-in-exile demands were not negotiable, and the Soviets would keep the territory of eastern Poland that they had annexed in 1939, with Poland to be compensated for that by extending its western borders at the expense of Germany.
+Accordingly, Stalin stipulated that Polish government-in-exile demands were not negotiable, and the Soviets would regain the territory of eastern Poland that they had lost in the Polish-Soviet War with Poland to be compensated for that by extending its western borders at the expense of Germany.

 Roosevelt wanted the Soviets to enter the Pacific War against Japan with the Allies, which he hoped would end the war sooner and reduce American casualties.

 One Soviet precondition for a declaration of war against Japan was an American official recognition of the Mongolian independence from China (the Mongolian People's Republic had been a Soviet satellite state from 1924 to World War II).
 The Soviets also wanted the recognition of Soviet interests in the Chinese Eastern Railway and Port Arthur but not asking the Chinese to lease.

 The Soviets wanted the return of South Sakhalin, which had been taken from Russia by Japan in the Russo-Japanese War in 1905, and the cession of the Kuril Islands by Japan, both of which were approved by the other Allies.
 In return, Stalin pledged that the Soviet Union would enter the Pacific War three months after the defeat of Germany.

 The fate of Korea is not mentioned in the records of demands and concessions at Yalta.
 However, several declassified documents later revealed that on 8 February, while Churchill was not present, Roosevelt and Stalin secretly discussed the peninsula.
 Roosevelt brought up the idea of putting Korea into a trusteeship divided among the Soviets, the Americans, and the Chinese for a period of 20 to 30 years.
 He expressed reluctance to invite the British to the trusteeship, but Stalin reportedly replied that the British "would most certainly be offended.
 In fact, the Prime Minister might 'kill us.
 Roosevelt agreed with the assessment.
 Stalin suggested the trusteeship be as short as possible.
 The two quickly agreed that their troops should not be stationed in Korea.
 Korea was not discussed again throughout the conference.